-- their interests, both in and out of school; - developmental, educational and pastoral needs alongside future plans and how these can be supported; - issues arising for the child.
+- the child's strengths and areas to develop; - their interests, both in and out of school; - developmental, educational and pastoral needs alongside future plans and how these can be supported; - issues arising for the child.

 It will also identify targets that will be reviewed during the next PEP meeting.